 No wonder why so many people choose Croatia for their summer holidays.
-Due to the endless beaches of the coastline and the incredible amount of island of all sort of dimension, Croatia is a paradise for sailing and beach lovers.
-However, not only the beaches seduce all its visitor, for its medieval towns are truly architectural treasures.
-Also, they blend perfectly with the dreamlike landscapes that accommodate some of the greenest natural parks in Europe, lakes, waterfalls… who wouldn’t like to enjoy a day over there?
+With its endless beaches and the incredible amount of islands of all sort and sizes, Croatia is a paradise for sailors and beachgoers.
+However, not only the beaches seduce all its visitors.
+Its medieval towns are truly architectural treasures and are among the best things to see in this summer destination.
+Also, they blend perfectly with the dreamlike landscapes that accommodate some of the greenest natural parks in Europe, lakes, and waterfalls… who wouldn’t like to enjoy a day over there?

-There are some many reasons to love this country.
-So let’s look at our selection of 3 things to see in Croatia with your boat.
+There are some many reasons to love this country!
+So let’s look at our selection of 3 exclusive things to see in Croatia with your boat.

 Zadar lies in front of a group of 147 islands and islets, famous for making up the biggest archipelago of the Adriatic Sea, Kornati Islands.
 Also known as the “nautical paradise”, it constitutes an immense and marvellous natural park.
-Its green mountains, aniseed colour lakes, cascades and breathtaking landscape will make for an unforgettable view.
-A beauty that will make you feel like exploring mysterious places.
+Its green mountains, lakes, cascades and breathtaking landscape will make for an unforgettable view.
+A beauty that will make you feel like exploring fairytales-like places.

-With an area of just 2km2, Lokrum is a small island in size but big in history and natural treasures, only 10 minutes from the Old Port of Dubrovnik.
-It is a peaceful oasis far from the hustle and bustle of the peak of the high season of Croatia.
+With an area of just 2 km², Lokrum is a small island in size but big in history and natural treasures, only 10 minutes far from the Old Port of Dubrovnik.
+It is a peaceful oasis far from the hustle and bustle of the peak of Croatia’s high season.
 Indeed, the thing that surprises all the visitors is the complete absence of hotels, buildings and resident inhabitants.

 Because of its perimeter, you might think there are limited options for entertainment.
 But it has a lot of lovely sights and activities you can enjoy!
 The island is a protected natural sanctuary that offers scenic and quiet hiking trails full of points of interest: the Dead Sea, the ruins of the Benedictine monastery and Fort Royal and lots of rare plants and trees spread across the island or preserved in the Botanical Garden.